Desvelao/wazuh-faqs/README.md

 ## Description

-This repository contains information about how to solve some frequently asked questions related to Wazuh and its environment (Kibana, Elasticsearch, Filebeat, X-Pack, Open Distro for Elasticsearch).
+This repository contains information about how to solve some frequently asked questions related to Wazuh and its environment (Kibana, Elasticsearch, Filebeat, X-Pack, Open Distro for Elasticsearch, Wazuh dashboard and Wazuh indexer).
 This is exposed in a [static web](https://desvelao.github.io/wazuh-faqs/) created with [GatsbyJS](https://www.gatsbyjs.com/).

+### Personal objectives

+My personal objectives building this project are:
+- play with GatsbyJS
+- build CSS styles from scratch

 ## 🚀 Quick start